MTrajK/dotnet-projects/DotNet.UnitTestingFrameworks/README.md

 - 3tier Architecture

 ### Requirement for best experience
-Visual Studio installed with Azure Development tool.
+Visual Studio 2022 (at least, if there is newer version in future)

 ### Configuration
 - Set as Startup Project -> Src/DotNet.UnitTestingFrameworks.API